enableiot/iotkit-samples/arduino/README.md

 * **IotKitSendMetricsExample** - Sample sketch reads the cpu load, memory usage, voltage and uptime on Edison board and sends the data to the Intel IoTkit Cloud.
 It also sends 1 as power when agent is started.

 * **IoTkitSimpleExample** - Sample sketch to read system temperature/voltage values and upload to the cloud.
-Temperature values are only valid on **Galileo** devices.
-Edison temperature values will be 0.
+Temperature values are valid on **Galileo** devices by default.
+Modify the sketch to measure temperatures on **Edison** devices.